 Even with an extremely safe environment, security on the Estate is a top priority.
 We have tightly controlled access and electrified conservancy-standard fences.
 Security is managed co-operatively with adjoining conservancies all of whom have equal standards of access control and fencing.

 The estate, which is a non profit company, is governed by a Board of up to 7 members who are elected by the owners.
 There is a 2 year tenure clause in the governance process which requires that each director must resign after 2 years’ service and be re-elected to continue holding office.
-Currently (August 2016) the directors are: Richard Braun (chairman), Dave Spencer, Rob Severin, Jeremy Brown, Janine Scorer and Lovelle Henderson.
+Currently (August 2019) the directors are: Janine Scorer (chairperson), Lovelle Henderson, Brian Saverton and Marthinus Potgieter.

 There are several sub-committees made up of owner volunteers with a mandate to continuously improve the lifestyle of Raptors’ residents.
 These sub-committees are: Ecology & Farm Management, Security, Health & Safety, Building & Construction, Communication, Finance & Legal and Capital Projects.

-Our farm manager is Byron Wright and he is assisted by Dirk Lourens and Tinus Koen and they have a team of 11 – Colbert Sibuyi, Jameson Moeng, Lucky Matene, Morris Khosa, Movett Mogakane, Pieter Makaseuela, Regel Ngwenya, Reuben Mashale, Clive Manzini and Bootjie Maoko.
+Our farm management team is run by James Cary, Tinus Koen and Dirk Lourens and they have a team of 10 – Colbert Sibuyi, Jameson Moeng, Lucky Matene, Morris Khosa, Movett Mogakane, Pieter Makaseuela, Regent Ngwenya, Reuben Mashale, Clive Manzini and Bootjie Maoko.
 They are kept very busy with management of the estate including road maintenance, bush clearing, erosion reclamation, refuse removal, veld monitoring, game capture and many other duties.

-Our office is run by Financial Manager, Roz Saverton.
+Our office is run by Financial Manager, Roz Saverton; and Wilna Mew, PA to the general manager.

-As at August 2016 204 homes have been built with 11 more under construction, and another 7 are in the planning stage on the 300 stands sold.
+As at August 2019 – 242 homes have been built with 3 more under construction out of the 304 stands.
 The stands of 10,000 m² are freehold properties and residents jointly own the common property.